furti/FreeCAD-ArchTextures/README.md

 ![Settings](./Resources/Documentation/Environment_Config.png)

 ### Ground Image
 This is the image that should be displayed on the ground plane.
 This should be a quadratic image as the ground plane is also quadratic.
+The size of the ground plane is calculated according to the radius and length properties.

 ### Panorama Image
 This image is displayed behind your geometry.
-You can define the length and hight of this plane with the properties of the same name.
+You can define the length and height of this plane with the properties of the same name.

 ### Sky Image
 This is the image that is displayed above the panorama image as the sky.
 The length is the same as for the panorama Image.
 The height is calculated according to the sky overlap, radius and length properties.